Democratic Republic of the Congo

 The main drivers of deforestation and forest degradation are:

 - Illegal logging, in particular artisanal logging

 - Wood energy

 - Forest fires

 REDD+ actors and activities

 The national REDD+ process has passed several milestones.
-The Democratic Republic of the Congo adopted its National REDD+ Framework Strategy in 2012, and has created a REDD+ National Fund as well as National REDD+ Standards.
-It is transitioning from the readiness phase to the investment phase, demonstrated by pilot initiatives such as the 12.3 million hectare Mai Ndombe REDD+ program.
+The Democratic Republic of the Congo adopted its National REDD+ Framework Strategy in 2012 as well as a National REDD+ Investment Plan 2015-2020, adopted in 2015.
+It completed its REDD+ readiness process in 2015 and has now entered into investment phase.

 Status of FLEGT Voluntary Partnership Agreement (VPA)